SFFILM: Exhibition

-The San Francisco Film Society presents more than 300 films annually through various festivals, series and individual screenings.
+SFFILM presents more than 300 films annually through various festivals, series and individual screenings.

 San Francisco International Film Festival

-Running for 15 days each spring, the San Francisco International Film Festival (SFIFF) was founded in 1957 by San Francisco theater operator Irving "Bud" Levin, who had attended film festivals in Cannes and Venice and decided it was time for the United States to have its own.
+Running for 11 days each spring, the San Francisco International Film Festival (SFFILM Festival) was founded in 1957 by San Francisco theater operator Irving "Bud" Levin, who had attended film festivals in Cannes and Venice and decided it was time for the United States to have its own.
 The San Francisco International Film Festival is among the longest running film festivals in the Americas.
-SFIFF celebrated its 50th anniversary in 2007.
+The SFFILM Festival celebrated its 50th anniversary in 2007.